The following terms are used on a daily basis in describing academics and situations surrounding those we serve.

-A component of a degree program which is designed to provide a broad-based education and competency, to include English, speech, mathematics, health and human performance, the humanities, the fine arts, historical perspectives, social sciences, natural sciences, ethnic/gender studies, international studies and foreign languages.
+A component of a degree program that is designed to provide a broad-based education and competency, to include English, speech, mathematics, health and human performance, the humanities, the fine arts, historical perspectives, social sciences, natural sciences, ethnic/gender studies, international studies, and foreign languages.

 Grade Point Average (G.P.A.)

 Grade points are multiplied by the number of credits in the course.
 The G.P.A. is determined by dividing the total grade points by the total credit hours attempted.

 Financial assistance that does not have to be repaid.

 The grade assigned when the student is temporarily unable to complete course requirements because of unusual circumstances.
 The student must complete all work and assignments necessary to complete the class requirements within the time period designated by their instructor not to exceed six months.
 Unless a grade of incomplete is changed by the instructor, the temporary grade will lapse and be recorded as an “F."